simao-ferreira/markdown-resume/RESUME.md

 **Project:** Internal products for order management and accounting

-- Design, implement, test and maintain services using event driven approach
+- Designing, implementing, testing and maintain services using event driven approach
 - Analysis and documentation of new features

 **Technologies:** Mainly Java, Kotlin, Spring, Spock, Docker, Gradle and AWS